CommandShiftHQ/git-it-electron/README.md

-# Git-it (Desktop App) - adapted for Manchester Codes
+# Git-it (Desktop App) - adapted for Command Shift

 ![Git-It](screenshot.png)
 Git-it is a desktop (Mac, Windows and Linux) app that teaches you how to use Git and GitHub on the [command line](https://en.wikipedia.org/wiki/Command-line_interface).
 Please work through all of the steps, ensuring you verify your solutions along the way.

 ---

 ## Hello future Forkers, Branchers and Pull Requesters!

 This application contains challenges for learning Git and GitHub—by using _real_ Git and GitHub, not emulators.
 You'll be learning the awesome (and not so scary) command line and GitHub which means when you finish all of the challenges you'll have _real_ repositories on your GitHub account and green squares on your [contribution chart](https://github.com/blog/1360-introducing-contributions).